langchain-ai/llmanager/README.md

 ### Reflection

-The final step in the LLManager flow is to preform reflection.
+The final step in the LLManager flow is to perform reflection.
 If the request was accepted without changes, this step is skipped.
 This is because we do not need to reflect on a run which the LLManager got correct.
 If it's submitted with edits, we call the reflection subgraph, which routes the request to one of two nodes.

 #### Answer correct, explanation incorrect